-I have been working with a group who are transitioning from Follower to Leader and we talk a lot of the ‘attributes’ of a leader.
-The number one question that keeps coming up is what characteristic makes a good leader?
+I’ve been working with a group who are transitioning from follower to leader, and we talk a lot about the ‘attributes’ of a leader.
+The number one question that comes up is what characteristic makes a good leader?
 I tell them the answer is moral courage.

-I have come to realize that I was never as concerned about my boss’ technical expertise as I was with his or her moral courage, probity and ethics.
+I have come to realize I was never as concerned about my boss’ technical expertise as I was with their moral courage, probity, and ethics.

-Coincidentally Abacus Research recently announced a new poll examining Canadians opinions of the Leadership answering the question by saying:
+Coincidentally, Abacus Data shared the results of a poll examining Canadians opinions of the Leadership answering the question by saying: